rohand2290/vex-robotics-team-d/README.md

 * **disabled()** : Called when the robot has been disabled (things like braking make most sense here).
 * **competition_initialize()** : This function is called before **autonomous()**, and right after **initialize()**. stuff specific to competition is best here.
 * **autonomous()** : This function is called when our bot is on autonomous mode.
 All driver code for autonomous mode goes in here.
-* **opcontroll()** : This function is called during driver mode, where the driver has to controll it via a Controller.
+* **opcontrol()** : This function is called during driver mode, where the driver has to controll it via a Controller.

 ### Variables.h:
 This file serves as a clean mediator between our code, and our data.
 This file includes universal constants that can be fine tuned.